VMedeiros/angular-crud-20/README.md

 # Crud-Angular

-This project aims to present a platform for registering Schools and Classes.
+This project aims to present a platform for registering person CRUD;
+this is a template for a complete project made with angular 7 and Json-Server;
+Here you will be able to view the items, add, edit and remove;
+The interface was made with primeng;

 ## Development server